-Carve out time to make dinner in a pumpkin.
+Carve out time for this fun Halloween dinner: cooking dinner in a pumpkin!
 Your family will fall in love with this festive Halloween tradition.

 MAKING DINNER IN A PUMPKIN IS EASY PEASY!